-- 331. At this stage it is worthwhile to scrutinise the evidence concerning the photographs Exs.
-59/1 to 59/17.
+At this stage it is worthwhile to the photographs as .59/1 to 59/17.
 The prosecutrix had identified the dead bodies appearing in these photographs.
-Photograph of the dead body of Saleha Ex.59/4 is not found in the set of photographs Exs.59/9 to 59/17.
+Photograph of the dead body of Saleha Ex.59/4 is not found in the set of photographs Exs.59/9 to

+59/17.
 There is no reference to this dead body in the inquest panchnama Ex.123.
-Evidently, the bodies were buried on 5.3.2002 much before darkness had set in.
-Report Ex.309 of the scientific investigation done in respect of the said photographs reveals that the photographs Exs.59/1 to 59/8, including the photograph of the dead body of Saleha Ex.59/4, were taken in artificial light and other set of photographs Exs.
+Evidently, the bodies were buried on 5.3.2002 much before darkness had set Report Ex.309 the scientific of investigation done in respect of the said photographs reveals that the photographs Exs.59/1 to 59/8, including the photograph of the dead body of Saleha Ex.59/4, were taken in artificial light and other set of photographs Exs.
 59/9 to 59/17 were taken in broad day light.
-Certainly, therefore, the photographs Exs.59/1 to 59/8 were taken prior to the photographs Exs.
-59/9 to 59/17 i. e. at least a day before 5.3.2002. his goes to show that PW 34- Amritsingh Khant is not telling the truth. - 332.
-Interestingly, the cross-examination of PW 34-Amritsingh Khant reveals that he did not narrate anything about visit to the Kesharpur jungle on 4.3.2002 before State CID for the reason of not going there.
-However, one can easily see from the evidence of PW 34-Amritsingh Khant why he did not narrate anything about the visit to Kesharpur Jungle on 4.3.2002 before the State CID. - 333.
-PW 35- Ranjeetsingh Patel deposed that complaint Ex.
-56 was narrated by the prosecutrix to the A/17-Sombhai Gori, then PSO at the police station, around 10 a.m. on 4.3.2002.
-According to him, the complaint Ex.56 is in the handwriting of PC Budhsingh. - 334.
-PW 35-Ranjeetsingh Patel obliged the defence with the elaborate account of the recording of the complaint Ex.56.
-According to him, he was with the A/17- Sombhai when the prosecutrix approached the A/17-Sombhai; and thereafter the A/17-Somabhai took the prosecutrix to PSI's room admeasuring 10' x 10' and there the A/17-Somabhai wrote the original complaint in the FIR book and simultaneously PC Budhsingh and Chandusingh made copies thereof, a carbon copy of the complaint given to the prosecutrix and original of it sent to the Magistrate.
-He further deposed that throughout writing of the complaint nobody else was present at the place where the complaint was scribed; and the complaint Ex.
-56 was faithfully written as per narration of the prosecutrix.
-He further identified the entry in the case-diary Ex.
-204. All these facts are refuted by the prosecutrix.
+Certainly, therefore, the photographs Exs.59/1 to 59/8 were taken prior to the photographs Exs.59/9 to 59/17 i.e. at least a day before 5.3.2002.
+This goes to show that PW 34-Amritsingh Khant is not telling the truth.

+332 Interestingly, the cross-examination of PW 34-Amritsingh Khant reveals that he did not narrate anything about visit to the Kesharpur jungle on 4.3.2002 before State CID for the reason of not going there.
+However, one can easily see from the evidence of PW 34-Amritsingh Khant why he did not wished anything about the visit to Kesharpur in 1919 on 4.3.2002 before the State CID.

+333 PW 35-Ranjeetsingh Patel deposed that complaint Ex.56 was narrated by the prosecutrix to the A/17-Sombhai Gori, then PSO at the police station, around 10 a.m. on 4.3.2002.
+According to him, the complaint Ex.56 is in the handwriting of PC Budhsingh.

+334 35-Ranjeetsingh Patel obliged PW defence with the elaborate account of the recording of the complaint Ex.56.
+According to him, he was A/17-Sombhai when the prosecutrix the approached the A/17-Sombhai; and thereafter the A/17-Somabhai took the prosecutrix to PSI's room admeasuring 10' x 10' and there the A/17-Somabhai wrote the original complaint in the FIR book and simultaneously PC Budhsingh and Chandusingh made copies thereof, a carbon copy of the complaint given to the prosecutrix and original of it sent the Magistrate.
+He further deposed that throughout writing of the complaint nobody else was present at the place where the complaint scribed; and the complaint Ex.56 was faithfully written as per narration of the prosecutrix.
+He Murther identified the entry in the case-diary prosecutrix.

+335 Examination of the complaint Ex.56 shows that it bears no acknowledgement showing the receipt of its copy by the prosecutrix.
+PW 35-

+Ex.
+204. All these facts are refuted by the